davidgasquez/handbook/Organizations.md

 - [Kool-aid factory](https://koolaidfactory.com/).
 A series of zines about the ways organizations coordinate.
 - [Toolboxtoolbox](https://www.toolboxtoolbox.com/index.html).
 A curated list of the best business, design, and organisational change toolboxes built by some of the most influential companies, institutions and thinkers.
+- [The Compendium](https://thecompendium.cards/) - A collection of cards about organizations, systems, and processes.

 ### Startups